MEMBERS UPDATE – Fall 2018

 Detailed Administrative Screening Update

-The Submission rate for Omnibus submissions continues to be below historic averages (10 per month) with twelve submissions received between Nov 1st, 2017 and March 31st, 2018 and a further sixteen received since April 1st (an average of less than 3 a month).
+The Post Omnibus submission rate continues to lag below historic averages (ten per month) with forty submissions received between Nov 1st, 2017 and October 9th, 2018 (an average of little more than three a month).

 CSAP Event Calendar:

 Date: Nov.15th, 2018

 Time: 8:30 check-in, 9 am start – 4:00pm

 Venue: 1055 Canada Place, West Meeting Level two, Rooms 211 – 214

 BCEIA Vancouver Winter Social